andrijadukic/feedforward/README.md

 - Provide a working implementation of a neural network algorithm that most people start of with
 - Provide a useful starting point for a more advanced, optimized implementation

-This code is Public Domain; do what you like with it.
-It is not guaranteed to work.
+It is not a goal to provide the fastest possible implementation, as those already exist and are inherently not as readable, especially for people only starting out.

-Recommendations welcome!
+Recommendations are very welcome :)